Alligator Reef Lighthouse

 - Snorkeling and Diving

-The waters surrounding Alligator Reef Lighthouse are crystal-clear and teeming with marine life:- Explore vibrant coral formations that make up part of the Florida Keys National Marine Sanctuary.
+The reef area around Alligator Reef Lighthouse is known for clear water and colorful marine life:- Explore coral habitat within the Florida Keys National Marine Sanctuary.

 - Wildlife Watching